 If, like Durkheim, you define the sacred as that which is set apart, then the profane defined as non-sacred, that is, as the every-day or ordinary, is a necessary condition for the concept.
 It is impossible to imagine a world in which some things are set apart, but nothing is ordinary.

 The profane as anti-sacred, that is, as acts against the sacred, is not a necessary condition for the concept of the sacred.
 While the sacred as set apart and preserved by taboos requires rules to establish the sacred as a social fact, it does not require anyone to break those rules.
-It is possible to imagine a world in which there are things that are sacred, but that no-one ever breaks the rules.
+It is possible to imagine a world in which there are things that are sacred and the profane, but that no-one ever breaks the rules.

 As W. S. F.